 I’m not sure why the software and my printer couldn’t get along and print the calibration sheet correctly.
 Instead, you can download the calibration sheet directly from the Cricut website here.
 I didn’t have to change any settings for it to print properly — just make sure that the entire sensor marks are showing.

 Once I got the correct calibration sheet into my Cricut Explore, it calibrated perfectly!
-Tomorrow I have my first Print then Cut file for you — I am so happy with how it turned out and can’t wait to share!
+Tomorrow I have my first Print then Cut file for you (here it is!) — I am so happy with how it turned out and can’t wait to share!

 TODAY’S TOP TEN POSTS